 I have professional experience in connection with the job I applied for.
 Will my experience be considered in the determination of my salary?

 Previous work experience may be taken in account for some positions, and may also help you start at a higher salary scale.
 In that regard, you must provide supporting documents—such as written certification or employment records—to the Payroll and Benefits Department within 30 days of hiring.

 What does the “employment status” indicated on job postings refer to (i.e., full-time, occasional, temporary)?

-Employment status 3 (temporary full-time) represents a work week of 35 hours or more.
-The position is for a term of 6 months or more.
-(NB: An employee may request and receive this employment status when the employee is assigned to a full-time replacement for an indefinite period that extends beyond six months.)
+Employment status 2 (Temporary Full-time) represents a workweek of 35 hours or more and a mandate of 6 months or longer.
+(NB: An employee may request and receive this employment status when they are assigned to a full-time replacement for an indefinite period that extends beyond six months.)

 What fringe benefits are offered at the Montréal West Island IUHSSC?

 The Montréal West Island IUHSSC offers a range of competitive benefits to its employees, as is normally the case in Quebec’s health and social services network.
 The benefits we offer include:

 - 4 weeks of paid vacation after one year of service;

 - A group insurance plan (i.e., prescription drugs, dental care, health professionals) after 3 months of service;